hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_deployment.html.markdown

 * `family` - (Optional) If the service has different generations of hardware, for the same SKU, then that can be captured here.
 Changing this forces a new resource to be created.

 * `capacity` - (Optional) If the SKU supports scale out/in then the capacity integer should be included.
 If scale out/in is not possible for the resource this may be omitted.
+Possible values are between `1` and `10000` and the default value is `1`.
 Changing this forces a new resource to be created.

 ## Attributes Reference